 Do You Really Need A Distribution Company?

+It’s similar for filmmakers.
 In order to benefit as a modern filmmaker, you will (obviously) have to make an awesome film.
 And once you have a finished product, you’ll need to have a plan for creating buzz.
 And not just buzz for the sake of buzz.
-But you’ll want to leverage buzz to drive targeted Internet traffic to your movie website.
-Then you’ll need to convert your visitors into subscribers.
+But you’ll want to leverage buzz as a way to grab the attention of good sales agents and distributors.

 Sustainable Indie Filmmaking

 The Indie filmmaking business is challenging.
 Inexpensive production technology combined with digital distribution has enabled anyone with a camera to produce and bring their stories to market.
-And even though much of this product is underdeveloped (and challenging to sit through) it still gets self-released.
-And this only serves to further saturate the marketplace.
+And even though many of these films are underdeveloped (and often challenging to watch) they still get self-released.
+And this only serves to further saturate the market.

 The good news is, competition is NOT new.
 It’s been part of business since the beginning.
-And like any business, those with a superior promotion and product rise above the noise.
+And like any business, those with a superior promotion, product and partnerships rise above the noise.
 With this in mind, you need to continually find ways to make your product unique and compelling.
 This means you’ll want to focus on story, cast and production value.

-Having a marketable product will go a long way towards helping you rise able the noise.
-And ironically, your efforts will also gain the attention of traditional distributors.
-But unlike most filmmakers, because you have planned your own promotion and release strategy, you’ll have inherent leverage when it comes time to negotiate with distribution company.
+Having a marketable product will go a long way towards helping your film get noticed.
+And because you’ve done your homework and created preliminary buzz, you’ll have inherent leverage when it comes time to negotiate the deal with the distributor!